smaret/astrochem/doc/usermanual.rst

 phase process are considered, as well as simple gas-grain interactions, such as freeze-out and desorption via several mechanisms (thermal desorption, cosmic-ray desorption and photo-desorption).
-The computed abundances are written in text files, and can be plotted in different ways with the tools provided with Astrochem.
+The computed abundances are written a HDF5 file, and can be plotted in different ways with the tools provided with Astrochem.
 Chemical reactions and their rates are written in a format which is meant to be easy to read and to edit.
 A tool to convert chemical networks from the